Select Page

 Get A Demo

-Schools: Here’s How to Recognize Cyberbullying in Students
+How to Recognize Signs of Cyberbullying in Students

-Most K-12 students have active digital lives and access to information and resources previous generations could only dream of, leading many to refer to them as “digital natives.”
-But there are downsides to high-tech lives, such as cyberbullying.
-Learning how to recognize the signs of cyberbullying is critical for educators and caregivers in order to help students take on the new, complex issues they face in the 21st century.
+Most K-12 students have active digital lives and access to more information and resources than ever before.
+Many refer to these students as “digital natives.”
+However, there are downsides to high-tech lives, such as cyberbullying.
+Recognizing the signs of cyberbullying is critical for educators and caregivers, helping students take on the complex issues they face.

 Defining Cyberbullying – What Is It?

 Cyberbullying, also known as online bullying, is a form of bullying that takes place through electronic means—that is, through social media, text messages, online forums, and other digital spaces.
-Because cyberbullying happens digitally, it can occur at any time or place for the victim, putting them at risk every time they use their phone or computer.
+Because cyberbullying happens digitally, it can occur at any time or place for the recipient, putting them at risk every time they use their phone or computer.
 And since nearly all young students use the internet and social media, they’re all vulnerable to cyberbullying.
-This form of bullying is so pervasive, in fact, a recent study by the Pew Research Center found that 59% of U.S. teens report having been bullied or harassed online.
+This form of bullying is so pervasive, in fact, a recent study by the Pew Research Center found that nearly half of U.S. teens report experiencing cyberbullying.

-A unique feature of cyberbullying is that victims can’t escape it.
+A unique feature of cyberbullying is that those experiencing it can’t escape it.
 It wasn’t that long ago that bullying was limited to school or the playground.
 Someone being bullied could go home and escape it for a time.
 Cyberbullying doesn’t have those same limitations.
-Instead, the cyberbullying follows victims home and persists in every area of their lives.
+Instead, cyberbullying follows them home and persists in every area of their lives.

-Part of the reason that cyberbullying is so commonplace is because it is easy for people who bully others to remain anonymous while still attacking the victim about nearly anything, including topics that may be private or difficult to discuss, like gender identity, sexual orientation, and religion.
+Part of the reason that cyberbullying is so commonplace is that it’s easy for people who bully to remain anonymous.
+They can attack someone privately, behind a keyboard or screen, with no witnesses.
+Bullying behavior often centers on topics that may be private or sensitive, like gender identity, sexual orientation, and religion.
 Experts have identified several common types and examples of cyberbullying, including:

 • Harassment—the repeated sending of vulgar, offensive, inappropriate, or unwanted messages, images, or videos